Cosmetic injections, such as Botox and dermal fillers, are popular offerings at med spas and dermatology practices.

 Criminal penalties vary depending on the circumstances and seriousness of the violation:

-There are also civil penalties and injunctive remedies available to the Texas Medical Board and Attorney General of Texas:
+There are also civil penalties and injunctive remedies available to the Texas Medical Board and the Attorney General of Texas:

 As of April 12, 2024, according to its website, the TMB had issued 22 cease-and-desist orders – 14 for offering, advertising, or performing cosmetic services or injections with no physician supervision or approval.